matteoferla/Pi-2-temperature-monitor/README.md

 ## Apache2

 In the first iteratition I was going get mod_wsgi to server.
-Then I remembered that all 80/443 traffic though my home modem goes to another computer anyway —not sure how.
-So I don't need apache2.
+Then I remembered that all 80/443 traffic though my home modem goes to another computer anyway —not sure how I forgot.
+So I don't need apache2 here.

 	sudo apt update
 	sudo apt install apache2